inttter/iinter.me/content/mobile-devices-react.md

 ---
 title: Detecting mobile devices in React using react-device-detect
 date: August 3, 2024
-lastUpdated: 03/08/2024 18:20
+lastUpdated: 07/08/2024 14:36
 author: Inter
-description: How I use this library to adjust content for different devices.
+description: How I used this library to adjust content for different devices.
 tags: ["react", "webdev", "ui", "ux"]
+---

+***Note:** The <kbd>[NoteSummary](https://github.com/inttter/notetxt/blob/master/src/components/NoteSummary.tsx)</kbd> component discussed in this post is now completely different, so the below does not match the way I use it as of now, but this post will stay up in case you're interested in using this library, how it functions, or how I used it.*

 ---

 More often than not, when making a website, you'll have to make sure you are able to support various interfaces, such as for those on mobile devices.
 Most of the time, this involves various UI or code changes that you must make based on the platform.